006: Biomimicry: Looking to the genius of life for solutions

-Pioneered by Janine Benyus, "Biomimicry" is a way of looking at nature and life as our mentors to find solutions for every aspect of life.
+Pioneered by Janine Benyus, “Biomimicry” is a way of looking at nature and life as our mentors to find solutions for every aspect of life.
+Recommended resources include the 26-minute Biomimicry video on YouTube and the book.

 The best ideas might not be ours.
 They might already have been invented.